Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/04 - Cargo Station Detection and Positioning/README.md

-# 06 - Precision Landing
+# 04 - Cargo Station Detection and Positioning

 **Status:** work in progress

-**Main Goal:** Precisely land the drone on a marker.
+**Main Goal:** Detect a Cargo Station and position the drone centered above.

-After completing this milestone, the drone should be able to precisely land on a marker.
-This marker is later to be placed on the cargo station for further development for the cargo pick-up and drop-off routines.
+After completing this milestone, the drone should be able to detect a Cargo Station (e.g. via ArUco markers) and position itself directly above.

 **To achive the main goal, the following tasks have to be finished:**